matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 implementations may already be using arbitrary number tokens already which would be impossible to distinguish from  a timestamp.

+A related alternative is to use `/messages` with a `from_time`/`to_time` (or `from_ts`/`to_ts`) query parameters that only accept timestamps which solves the confusion and disambigution problem of trying to re-use the existing `from`/`to` query paramters.
+Re-using `/messages` would reduce the number of round-trips and potentially client-side implementations for the use case where you want to fetch a window of messages from a given time.
+But has the same round-trip problem if you want to use the returned `event_id` with `/context` or another endpoint instead.

 ### Filter by date in `RoomEventFilter`